burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

 ### NLP & text modeling

-See the tutorial list for a notebook with an overview to these tools.

 #### spaCy - https://spacy.io
-  * There is a spaCy overview notebook here: XX.
+  * "Industrial Strength Natural Language Processing." spaCy is arguably the default tool for NLP tasks like part of speech tagging and dependency parsing, especially in industry.
+(Although one 2020 survey indicates SparkNLP is more widely used: https://gradientflow.com/2020nlpsurvey/)
   * Partially ported to R through spacyr.
-Accessing spaCy in R through spacyr and reticulate is covered here: XX.
-  * spaCy is arguably the default tool for NLP tasks like part of speech tagging and dependency parsing, especially in industry.
-  * "Industrial Strength Natural Language Processing."
   * Faster than NLTK for most tasks.
 Scales.
 Under active development / large community.
   * NLP: tokenization, named entity recognition, POS tagging, dependency parsing, syntax-driven sentence segmentation, pretrained word embeddings.
 Models for 17 languages as of this writing.
 Models are based on convolutional neural nets.
   * Interoperates with numpy and AI/machine learning incl deep learning (TensorFlow, PyTorch, scikit-learn, Gensim)